Tutorial: Using two-factor authentication to protect SSH logins

 Sometimes, you want to be doubly sure that no one can get access to your VPS but you.
-If two-factor authentication (2FA) can work for our dashboards, why not for logging into a VPS?
+If two-factor authentication (2FA) can work for a dashboard, why not for a VPS?

 In this tutorial, we’ll talk about adding 2FA to SSH logins on a VPS running Ubuntu 16.04 using Google Authenticator.
-This will add another layer of protection for SSH logins, and can be used either in conjunction with password-based logins, or with the SSH keys you might already use.
+We’ll start with using 2FA to protect an SSH configuration that uses passwords, not SSH keys.
+We’ll follow that up with a recommendation on how you might use both 2FA and the SSH keys you already use.

-Some people would argue that using SSH keys make 2FA obsolete, and that might be true in certain applications, but we think users should know about all the options available to them before choosing any one security strategy.
+Some people would argue that SSH keys make 2FA obsolete, and that might be true in certain applications, but knowing a little bit more about VPS security never hurts.
+It may even be the perfect solution to your unique situation.

 - A VPS running Ubuntu 16.04